 The Desktop Bridge was introduced in Windows 10, version 1607, and it can only be used in projects that target Windows 10 Anniversary Edition (10.0; Build 14393) or a later release in Visual Studio.

 First, consider how you'll distribute your app

-If you plan to publish your app to the Windows Store, start by filling out this form.
+If you plan to publish your app to the Microsoft Store, start by filling out this form.
 Microsoft will contact you to start the onboarding process.
 As part of this process, you'll reserve a name in the store, and obtain information that you'll need to package your app.

 Create a package manifest

 Create a file, name it appxmanifest.xml, and then add this XML to it.